pusapatiakhilraju/Book-Genre-Classification---Multi-Label-Text-Classification/README.md

 8) Tune HyperParameters
 9) Finalize the Best Model

+Steps to Run the code provided:

-Download the Python File Which will Have the complete explaination of the Procedures
+1) Download the Zip File uploaded.
+2) Unzip the file.
+3) Place both Summaries.txt and Book Genre prediction.ipynb in the same folder
+4) Run the python file